DenisPiralic/OptiverTraderLogBook/Log_2.md

 self.ratio = pd.concat([self.ratio,newratio], ignore_index=True)
 ```

-I chose to use panda series, whilst my partner used normal lists, due to the fact that I though it would be easier to reference things since panda series' indexing is more effecient.
+I chose to use panda series, whilst my partner used normal lists, since I thought it would be easier to reference things since panda series' indexing is more efficient.

-I also made the code more effecient by adding a new point of ratio each time, rather than re calculating the ratio of the full list of midpoint prices (like it was done before this commit)
+I also made the code more efficient by adding a new point of ratio each time, rather than re calculating the ratio of the full list of midpoint prices (like it was done before this commit)

 ### Moving Averages